actionhero/www.actionherojs.com/tutorials/web-server.md

 - You can provide the `?callback=myFunc` param to initiate a JSONp response which will wrap the returned JSON in your callback `function`.
 The mime type of the response will change from JSON to Javascript.
 - If everything went OK with your request, no error attribute will be set on the response, otherwise, you should see either a string or hash error response within your action
-- To build the response for "hello" above, the action would have set `data.response.hello = 'world'` in an action.
+- To build the response for "hello" above, the action would have returned `{hello: 'world'}` in an action.

 ## Config Options